Intacct’s New Tool Provides Focus for Non Profits

 Fractional CFO and Controller Services are the Solutions

-Fortunately, there are firms that provide fractional CFO and Controller services that are affordable.
+Fortunately, there are firms that provide outsourced fractional CFO and Controller services that are affordable.
 The best way for a company to identify a good service provider is to tap its network of trusted advisers, such as bankers, investors, attorneys or CPA firm.
 These advisers can direct their client toward a firm that provides the comprehensive accounting and financial reporting support, as well as strategic financial initiatives, that will help drive growth.

 What Does the Role Entail?